 There never seems to be enough time in the day for everything we need to do.
-Add in the prevalence of social media and our desire to stay connected, plus the virtual offices in which many work since the pandemic began, and there’s a tendency for the workday to creep into the leisure hours.
+Add in the prevalence of social media and our desire to stay connected, plus the virtual offices in which many now work since the pandemic, and there’s a tendency for the workday to creep into the leisure hours.

 Time blocking, sometimes called calendar blocking, is a method for managing your time using a physical planner or an online template.
 It can be as simple as writing in a desk calendar or filling out an Excel form.
 There are also online templates and apps.